 - Answering calls from potential buyers and their agents

 - Scheduling appointments and showing the property

 #5: Sell the Inherited Property Using the Traditional Real Estate Agent Route

 While selling inherited property via the traditional real estate agent route is possible, it’s time-consuming and labor-intensive.
 If you are time-poor or simply lack the confidence to do it on your own, it is worthwhile to list the services of a real estate agent.
-Their commission structure is a bit expensive, but in a decidedly seller’s market, an agent can sell your inherited property for a reasonable price.
+Their commission structure is a bit expensive, but in a decided seller’s market, an agent can sell your house fast for a reasonable price.

 The major problem with selling a property using an agent is getting it to sell-ready condition.
 While the property might sit on the market for just a few weeks once it’s listed, it will take a few months at least to prepare the property for sale.
 This is the major downside of working with a real estate agent.